ginigangadharan/sitev2/_posts/2022-01-23-Free-GitOps-and-CICD-Courses-and-Certifications.md

 hidden: false
 ---

 CI/CD (Continuous integration and Continuous delivery or Continuous deployment) and GitOps are not new terminologies in the IT world.
-There are several softwares and tools&#46;&#46;&#46;
+There are several software and tools&#46;&#46;&#46;

 Read [Free GitOps and CICD Courses and Certifications](https://www.techbeatly.com/gitops-cicd/).